Looking for the best remote workplace to use your fundraising

 Are you like us?
 If so, join the Regional Advancement team and

-share Mizzou’s vision with supporters in Chicagoland – we have a
+share Mizzou’s vision with supporters in DFW – we have a strong

-strong alumni and donor network already in place in the area.
-You
+alumni and donor network already in place in your area.
+You can

 The Senior Director of Advancement will join an enthusiastic and